Question-to-Knowledge (Q2K): Multi-Agent Generation of Inspectable Facts for Product Mapping: Conclusion

 \section{Conclusion}

-We presented \emph{Question-to-Knowledge (Q2K)}, a multi-agent framework for SKU mapping that integrates query decomposition, web-based evidence retrieval, and reasoning trace reuse.
-Experiments on real-world consumer goods datasets show that Q2K achieves $95.62\%$ accuracy, surpassing rule-based, zero-shot, few-shot, and web-search baselines while reducing redundant computation through selective retrieval.
-By grounding decisions in inspectable facts and maintaining a reusable knowledge base, Q2K provides interpretable, scalable, and cost-efficient SKU mapping.
-These results highlight the potential of multi-agent reasoning frameworks to advance reliable product integration in dynamic e-commerce environments.
+In this paper, we introduced \emph{Question-to-Knowledge (Q2K)}, a multi-agent framework that redefines SKU mapping as a process of structured reasoning rather than surface-level text matching.
+By decomposing each comparison into targeted questions, retrieving web-based evidence, and reusing verified reasoning traces, Q2K transforms an opaque classification problem into an interpretable and data-efficient reasoning pipeline.
+Experiments on large-scale consumer goods datasets demonstrate that Q2K achieves $95.62\%$ accuracy, surpassing baselines such as rule-based, zero-shot, few-shot, and web-search baselines, while substantially reducing redundant computation through selective retrieval.

+Beyond accuracy, Q2K offers practical benefits for real-world e-commerce systems: its modular architecture enables continuous adaptation to evolving catalogs, its reasoning database facilitates knowledge reuse, and its human-in-the-loop design ensures traceable decision-making.
+Together, these characteristics make Q2K not only a competitive SKU mapping framework but also a broader paradigm for interpretable, retrieval-augmented reasoning in product intelligence.